Faculty Profile

 Bio

 McGaughey is a scholar of modernist studies, in particular of the region of German-speaking Central Europe and of the interwar period.
-She focuses on the Viennese author Hermann Broch and the relationship between literature and architecture as a means of understanding modernism and modernity.
-She is author of "Ornament as Crisis: Architecture, Design, and Modernity in Hermann Broch's 'The Sleepwalkers'" (Northwestern UP, 2016) and a co-editor of "A Companion to the Works of Hermann Broch" (Camden House, 2019).
+She focuses on the Viennese author Hermann Broch and the wider cultural and literary context in which he lived and wrote.
+She is author of "Ornament as Crisis: Architecture, Design, and Modernity in Hermann Broch's 'The Sleepwalkers'" (Northwestern UP, 2016), a co-editor of "A Companion to the Works of Hermann Broch" (Camden House, 2019), and a co-editor of "Massenwahntheorie und Friedenspoetik.
+Hermann Broch und die bedrohte Demokratie des 20.
+Jahrhunderts" ("Theory of Mass Hysteria and Poetics of Peace.
+Hermann Broch and the Threat to Democracy in the 20th Century", De Gruyter, 2023).
 She is also online editor of the journal for transatlantic German Studies, "Glossen" (blogs.dickinson.edu/glossen).
-Her current work is on the novel "Tschick" by Wolfgang Herrndorf.
-McGaughey enjoys teaching at all levels of the German program at Dickinson.
-She has developed and teaches courses on German cultural history of the environment (German Environments), German theater and radio, contemporary German literature, modern architectural history of German-speaking cultures, and "Popliteratur".
+She is Vice President of the International Working Group on Hermann Broch (Internationaler Arbeitskreis Hermann Broch, IAB, iab.dickinson.edu) and works closely with the President, Prof. Dr. Doren Wohlleben (Phillipps-Universität Marburg), to maintain the active global scholarly group.
+McGaughey teaches at all levels of the German program at Dickinson.
+She has developed courses on German cultural history of the environment (German Environments), German theater and radio, contemporary German literature, modern architectural history of German-speaking cultures, "Popliteratur", and women's roles in social and political movements.
 She enjoys teaching German as a second language, reading and teaching contemporary German literature, and listening to and teaching with German-language pop music.

 Education